Extracurricular Activities and Why They Are so Important

 Extracurricular activities are not an extra in a private school.
 They are an integral part of the program each school offers.

-Put another way, you cannot educate a child solely by teaching her academic subjects such as math and science.
-There's more to education than that.
+On the other hand, for private schools, extracurricular activities are an integral part of the school's offerings.
+Solid academics, a variety of athletic programs and an assortment of extracurricular activities are essentials in private schools.
+Most private schools believe that you cannot educate a child solely by teaching her academic subjects.
+While math, science and all the other subjects are an important part of her schooling, there is much more to education than just academics.
 That's where sports and extracurricular activities come in.
 They allow your child to grow.
-They allow her to be stimulated by new ideas and ways of thinking.
-They give her a sense of accomplishment and encourage team spirit.
-These are all excellent lessons she needs to learn in order to be a successful adult.
+They stimulate her with new ideas and new ways of thinking.
+They give her a sense of accomplishment and build her confidence.
+They teach tolerance and encourage teamwork.
+These are all excellent lessons which she needs to learn to be a successful adult.

 Let's look at a couple of schools to get an idea of the rich array of choices your child will encounter at private school.
 Incidentally, it doesn't matter too much whether the private school you are considering is a day school or a boarding school.
 Either type of private school will offer more extracurricular activities than you can imagine.
 We have quoted from two schools' descriptions of their activity programs so that you can hear how important these are from the schools' perspective.